kubevirt/kubevirt/docs/getting-started.md

 ```

 They don't real environment.
 To run the *functional tests*, make sure you have set
-up dockerizied environment.
+up dockerized environment.
 Then run

 ```bash
     make cluster-sync # synchronize with your code, if necessary